Every business at every stage must be able to answer two questions:

 Tip: Avoid projection.
 Get data.

 Some situations create their own customer segments, where the usual demographic and psychographic differences between people cease to matter as much.
 People standing in line at the post office tend to behave like people standing in line at the post office.
 Planning a wedding, searching for a divorce lawyer, or finding a last-minute table for four with no reservations are all occasions that generate their own set of predictable human behaviors.
+(Occasions are also sometimes referred to as “use cases” or “jobs-to-be-done.”)

 If you’ve been running your business for a while, you probably have a good sense of how and when people come to use your services.
 Write down these different occasions, and try brainstorming some new ones.